fujaba/fulibFx/README.md

 on a method, the method will be called with the value of the parameter before the controller is initialized.
 If the annotation is used on a method parameter of a render/init method, the method will be called with the value of the parameter.

+If `@Param` is used on a field containing a `WriteableValue` (e.g. a `StringProperty`), the value will be set to the parameter.

 Instead of accessing the parameters one by one, you can also use the `@ParamsMap` annotation to inject a map of all parameters.
 This annotation can be used for fields and method parameters of type `Map<String, Object>`.
+If the annotated field is final, `putAll` will be called instead.

 If you want to call a setter method with multiple parameters, you can use the `@Params` annotation to specify the names of the parameters that should be passed to the method.
 This annotation can be used for methods with multiple parameters.